dacarlin/protein-graph-neural-networks/README.md

 ## Goals for this repository

 - [ ] Present a simple and understandable implementation of state of the art algorithms for graph-based protein design
+    - [ ] Create fast and flexible structure data loaders from PDB for PyTorch Geometric
     - [x] Implement featurization from Ingraham
     - [x] Implement featurization scheme from ProteinMPNN
 - [ ] Train baseline models